Zoints/zee/README.md

 The `treasury` and `staking` program should be deployed on the network separately.
 The config for the environment needs to be updated with the respective treasury program id and staking program id.
 The two programs can be initialized using the `MINT` from Step 1.

-## Step 3 - Pay out and cap supply
+## Step 3 - Pay out

 By this step, the `treasury` and `staking` programs need to be deployed and initialized.

-The amounts specified in the config file are paid out and the mint authority is removed from the SPL Token.
+The amounts specified in the config file are paid out.

+## Step 4 - Cap Token Supply

+If steps one to three were successful, step 4 removes the mint authority, capping the token's supply permanently.
+After this step, it will no longer be possible to fix any mistakes.